Here’s my latest cookie recipe: Peanut Butter Chocolate Chip Oatmeal Cookies with Sea Salt. These cookies are delicious!

 Years ago when our old house was up for sale, I mixed up a big batch of cookie dough and froze it in little cookie dough mounds.
-When we’d get a call from a realtor telling us that they were on their way with a client to come take a look at our house, I’d quickly heat up the oven, take out some frozen cookie dough and bake up 6 cookies.
+When we’d get a call from a realtor telling us that they were on their way with a client to come take a look at our house, I’d quickly heat up the oven, take out some frozen cookie dough and bake up 6 chocolate chip cookies.
 I figured that the scent of freshly baked cookies wafting through all of the rooms in our house would be a good selling point.
 Home-baked cookies are MAGICAL that way.
-We sold our house!
-Here’s my latest cookie recipe: Peanut Butter Chocolate Chip Oatmeal Cookies with Sea Salt
+We sold our house in less than 30 days!

-This recipe all begins with a typical peanut butter cookie dough.
+This recipe begins with a typical peanut butter cookie dough.
 Oats and chocolate chips are added in for texture purposes and chocolate-lovers.

 These cookies bake up sturdy and darn-near perfect.
 All of the bumps and lumps are in the right places.
 And you can see that the sea salt is visually minimal.
 Tasters will note a tiny bit of salty accent flavor in every cookie bite.

 So you can steer clear of the cookie aisle this week… lay off the Chips Ahoy, the Fig Newtons and the Nutter Butters, and try these instead.
-They are perfectly awesome and homemade and wayyyy more delicious than anything you’d ever buy.
+They are perfectly awesome and homemade and way more delicious than anything you’d ever buy.

 Peanut Butter Chocolate Chip Oatmeal Cookies with Sea Salt

-2 teaspoons baking soda
+- 2 teaspoons baking soda

-1/2 teaspoon salt
+- ½ teaspoon salt

-1 cup (2 sticks) unsalted butter, at room temperature
+- 1 cup (2 sticks) unsalted butter, at room temperature

-1 cup creamy peanut butter (or crunchy if you want crunch)
+- 1 cup creamy peanut butter (or crunchy, if you want crunch!)

-1 cup packed light brown sugar
+- 1 cup packed light brown sugar

-3/4 cup granulated white sugar
+- ¾ cup granulated white sugar

-2 large eggs
+- 2 large eggs

-One 12-ounce package chocolate chips (I prefer milk chocolate)
+- 12 ounces chocolate chips (I prefer milk chocolate)

-sea salt, for sprinkling on top
+- flaky sea salt, for sprinkling on top

-1. Preheat the oven to 350 degrees F. Spray baking sheets with nonstick spray (or line with parchment or silpat mats).
+- Preheat the oven to 350 degrees F. Spray baking sheets with nonstick spray (or line with parchment or silpat mats).

-2. In a medium bowl, whisk together the flour, baking soda and salt.
+- In a medium bowl, whisk together the flour, baking soda and salt.
 Set aside.

-3. In a large bowl, use an electric mixer at medium speed to combine the butter, peanut butter and sugars.
+- In a large bowl, use an electric mixer at medium speed to combine the butter, peanut butter and sugars.
 Beat in the eggs one at a time until they are incorporated.
 Add the dry ingredients and beat until combined.

-4. Stir in the oats and the chocolate chips.
+- Stir in the oats and the chocolate chips.

-5. Drop the cookies in rounded tablespoonfuls onto the cookie sheet, 3 inches apart.
+- Drop the cookies in rounded tablespoonfuls onto the cookie sheet, 3 inches apart.
 Sprinkle lightly with sea salt.
 Bake 10 to 15 minutes, or until cookies are set and cooked through to the middle.
 Timing will probably be about 12 minutes, but check first batch at 10, and then keep checking at 1 minute intervals until they are looking perfect.
 Then you can set timing for the remaining batches.

-*Substitute old-fashioned oats if you need to... they'll just give the cookie a bit more texture.
+- *Substitute old-fashioned oats if you need to... they'll just give the cookie a bit more texture.